CatherineZ1001/TicTacToe_final/README.md

 To run game:
-    -download all the files and put all of them into one folder -go to game_final.py and click run
+    -download all the files and put all of them into one folder -be sure to open the folder that contains all of the files in your IDE -go to game_final.py and click run
     -the game screen will pop up